-- 6.3.1 Council may, when a debtor is 45 days in arrears, commence legal process against with that debtor, which process could involve final demands, summonses, court trails, judgements, garnishee orders and/or sales in execution of property. - 6.3.2 Council will exercise strict control over this process, to ensure accuracy and legality within it, and will require regular reports on progress from outside parties, be they attorneys or any other collection agents appointed by council.
+- 6.3.1 Council may, when a debtor is 45 days in arrears, commence legal process against that debtor, which process could involve final demands, summonses, court trials, judgements, garnishee orders and/or sales in execution of property. - 6.3.2 Council will exercise strict control over this process, to ensure accuracy and legality within it, and will require regular reports on progress from outside parties, be they attorneys or any other collection agents appointed by council.

-- 1 Section 97 (e) of the Local Government: Municipal Systems Act, 2000 provides that a credit control and debt collection policy must provide for interest on arrears, where appropriate. - 6.3.3 Council will establish procedures and codes of conduct with these outside parties. - 6.3.4 Garnishee orders, in the case of employed debtors, are preferred to sales in execution, but both are part of Council's system of debt collection procedures. - 6.3.5 All steps in the credit control procedure will be recorded for Council's records and for the information of the debtor. - 6.3.6 All cost of this process are for the account of the debtor. - 6.3.7 Individual debtor accounts are protected and are not the subject of public information.
+- 6.3.3 Council will establish procedures and codes of conduct with these outside parties. - 6.3.4 Garnishee orders, in the case of employed debtors, are preferred to sales in execution, but both are part of Council's system of debt collection procedures. - 6.3.5 All steps in the credit control procedure will be recorded for Council's records and for the information of the debtor. - 6.3.6 All costs of this process are for the account of the debtor. - 6.3.7 Individual debtor accounts are protected and are not the subject of public information.
 However Council may release debtor information to credit bureaus.
 This release will be in writing and this situation will be included in Council's agreement with its customers. - 6.3.8 Council may consider the cost effectiveness of this process, and will receive reports on relevant matters, including cost effectiveness. - 6.3.9 Council may consider the use of agents, and innovative debt collection methods and products.
 Cost effectiveness, the willingness of agents to work under appropriate codes of conduct and the success of such agents and products will be part of the agreement Council might conclude with such agents or product vendors; and will be closely monitored by Council. - 6.3.10 Customers will be informed of the powers and duties of such agents and their responsibilities including their responsibility to observe agreed codes of conduct. - 6.3.11 Any agreement concluded with an agent or product vendor shall include a clause whereby breaches of the code of conduct by the agent or vendor will see the contract terminated.

-6.4 Theft and fraud
+6.4.
+Theft and fraud